 Allied Health Director

 Amy has been a licensed Medical Assistant for many years, with extensive clinical, teaching, and management experience.
 She has worked as an MA in various clinics and as a Medical Assistant Instructor/Academic Dean.
-During her time in education, she has also rewritten, developed, implemented, and evaluated programs that train future professionals to enter into the workforce.
+During her time in education, she has also rewritten, developed, implemented, and evaluated programs that train future professionals to enter the workforce.
+Amy also recently graduated with her Ph.D. in Epidemiology.

 Allison is a Registered Nurse.
 She has extensive experience teaching CNA students.
 She has a passion for helping students learn and grow as they enter the healthcare field.